What is the Data Protection Act 2018?

-The Data Protection Act 1998 (DPA 1998) is an act of the United Kingdom (UK) Parliament defining the ways in which information about living people may be legally used and handled.
+The Data Protection Act 2018 which incorporates the General Data Protection Regulation and Law Enforcement Directive, gives you the right to access personal information, information about yourself, held by organisations.
+It defines the ways in which information about living people may be legally used and handled.
+The main intent is to protect individuals against misuse or abuse of information about them defining the ways in which information about living people may be legally used and handled.
 The main intent is to protect individuals against misuse or abuse of information about them.

 What is the Freedom of Information Act 2000?

 The Freedom of Information Act 2000 provides public access to information held by public authorities.
 It does this in two ways: public authorities are obliged to publish certain information about their activities; and members of the public are entitled to request information from public authorities.

 The Information Commissioner’s Office (ICO) is the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.

 How can I appeal a response?

 Once you have contacted South Wales Police to appeal a response that has been made, relating to a Data Protection or Freedom of Information matter and still wish to make an appeal to the response; you can write to the ICO – at the following address: